pedrohortencio/machine-learning-gladiator/Titanic/README.md

 The challenge set by this dataset, as said by Kaggle, is to answer the question:  “what sorts of people were more likely to survive?”.

 With that in mind, my real question is: how good are different ML algorithms?
-How the accuracy is impacted with the use of normalized and non-normalized data?
+How the accuracy is impacted with the use of normalized and unnormalized data?

 ## The algorithms tested